verge-io/docs/docs/product-guide/devpass-overview.md

 ### Alternative Management Access

-Precautions should be taken before configuring PCI or Network controller passthrough, as incorrect configuration can result in loss of remote access to the system.  **Verify you have the password for the "admin" user (user ID #1) AND ensure you have an alternative method to reach the nodes: physical console access or IPMI access.**
+Precautions should be taken before configuring PCI or Network controller passthrough, as incorrect configuration can result in loss of remote access to the system.
+Prior to making changes, **verify you have the password for the "admin" user (user ID #1) AND ensure you have an alternative method to reach the nodes: physical console access or IPMI access.**

-###

 ### IOMMU Grouping Requirements

 All PCI devices within the same IOMMU group are passed through together (as a single IOMMU group cannot be split among different guests).
 Examples of a single IOMMU group containing multiple PCI devices include: GPUs along with their audio controllers; a dual-port NIC (both ports); devices using a PCI riser card that allows multiple devices on the same PCI slot.

-When configuring any PCI device for passthrough, it is important to be aware of all the devices within the same IOMMU group to ensure that a host-necessary component is not inadvertently passed through.
+When configuring any PCI device for passthrough, it is important to be aware of all the devices within the same IOMMU group, to ensure that a host-necessary component is not inadvertently passed through.
 If a host-critical component is configured for passthrough, it is unloaded and may result in complete loss of remote access or prevent your system from starting up again after reboot.
-You can view IOMMU group membership of PCI devices from Resource Manager: from the main dashboard, click Resources and click on the PCI Devices card.
+You can view IOMMU group membership of PCI devices in Resource Manager: from the main dashboard > Resources > PCI Devices.
 This will list all detected PCI devices on all nodes.
-Click the **IOMMU** column heading to sort the devices in order by IOMMU group number to more easily determine devices within a same group.
+Click the *IOMMU* column heading to sort the devices in order by IOMMU group number to more easily determine devices within a IOMMU group.

 ## Resource Group